ahoyconference/ahoy-ui/README.md

 Ahoy!
 Conference AngularJS UI

+The app is build with grunt.
+Make sure you have grunt-cli installed ("npm install -g grunt-cli").
-To build the app run "npm install".
+To install the neccessary dependencies run "npm install" once.
+Then you can build the app with "grunt".